-The advanced standing program is available only to people who have graduated within the past 10 years from an undergraduate social work program accredited by the Council on Social Work Education, and who earned a minimum cumulative GPA of 3.0 in all social work course work.
+The advanced standing program is available only to people who have graduated within the past 10 years from an undergraduate social work program that is accredited by a recognized regional accredited association, and who earned a minimum cumulative GPA of 3.0 in all social work course work.
 Eligible students are granted advanced standing of 24 credits and complete 36 credits of graduate study as a full-time or part-time matriculated student in the School of Social Work.
 GREs are not required for admissions into this program.

 The social work program is based on the concept of ecological systems, which holds that the fundamental focus of social work practice is on the transactions of people and their environments and the constant state of reciprocity in which each shapes the other.
 Social work intervention aims to promote progressive forces and minimize the regressive forces in those transactions.
 Students in the School of Social Work are readied for the challenge of professional practice as they develop knowledge of people and their environments and strategies for changing each and helping each change the other, and through professionally directed practice experience in social work settings.
 More than 200 social welfare and health agencies from across 27 counties in upstate New York provide graduate field instruction opportunities.
 Graduate students in the 60-credit program complete 1000 hours of field placement experience concurrent with their academic work; students in the Advanced Standing Program complete 500 hours.
 In both cases, classroom and field learning are integrated.
 Admission to Syracuse University’s M.S.W.
 Program requires a baccalaureate degree from a college or university accredited by a recognized regional accrediting association.
 GREs are not required for admissions into this program.